 Day 1 – Arrival in Lhasa

-Most importantly, on your first day in Tibet, relax, enjoy your day and allow some time for acclimatizing.
+Most importantly, on your first day in Tibet, be sure to relax, enjoy your day and allow some time for acclimatizing.

 Day 2 – Lhasa city tour: Potala Palace and Jokhang Temple

-On the second day, we are visiting two most important religious sites in Tibet.
+This tour visits the two most important religious sites in Tibet.

-If time permits, you can walk around the Potala Palace and joins many Tibetans.
+Time permitting, you can walk around the Potala Palace and join many of the local Tibetans.

-Later in the afternoon, we will walk towards the Jokhang temple.
-It was build in the 7th century to display the Jowo Shakyamuni Statue of the 12-year-old Buddha the time before the enlightenment.
-The statue was created at the time when historical Buddha lived.
+Next, we will walk towards the Jokhang Temple.
+It was built in the 7th century to display the Jowo Shakyamuni Statue – the statue of the 12-year-old Buddha before his enlightenment.
+The statue was created at the time when the historical Buddha lived.
 It is elaborately decorated with gold, jewels, and precious stones.